 LS – I can imagine!
 Are there any crime fiction cliches you’d recommend budding writers avoid?

 I think people need to be thinking outside the box, but that goes for all fiction, really.
-You always need to think outside the box – what’s going to interest your reader, and what can they relate to?
+You always need to be original — think about what’s going to interest your reader, and what they can relate to.

 All characters need to be flawed, but they don’t all need to be flawed with alcohol or weight issues!
 You want characters that are going to be interesting, and like real people.

-The key with crime fiction is that it’s pacy and there’s a lot happening, and that it’s quite stripped back in terms of description.Vanessa Fox O'Loughlin
+The key with crime fiction is that it’s pacy and there’s a lot happening, and that it’s quite stripped back in terms of description.

-LS – Would you say that, compared to other genres, you have write your characters differently for crime fiction?
+LS – Would you say that, compared to other genres, you have to write your characters differently for crime fiction?

 So, from that perspective, crime has to be pacy, have a lot happening and have higher stakes for characters that you care about.
 It’s an exciting genre to write, as you never know what’s going to happen!

 LS – That’s some really useful advice.
 To wrap up, could you tell us a little about your own books?

 It’s a multigenerational book, there’s lots of intrigue and there’s quite a lot of multiple storylines running through it, so it’s a complex book from that perspective.
 But, basically, it’s the story of how the bones got there, and how Cat discovers who did it.

 LS – Thank you very much, Vanessa!
 It’s been fantastic to get an insight to your writing process, and you’ve given us some great advice.

-V – Thank you!
+VFO – Thank you!